 Keith Urban, the country mega-star married to actress Nicole Kidman, struggled with alcohol and drug addiction for years.
 Urban made several trips to rehab before getting sober.
 He also had a difficult relapse shortly after his marriage to the actress.
 But, with treatment, Urban has achieved sobriety.8

 Matthew Perry, who is now an addiction recovery advocate, struggled with serious addiction problems while filming the popular ’90s sitcom Friends.
 Known for his alcohol problems, Perry also struggled with an addiction to prescription opioids.
 After attending an inpatient rehab program, Perry got sober.
 He now describes a memory gap lasting roughly 3 years in which he was drinking and using prescription drugs so heavily that he can’t even remember shooting 3 seasons of Friends.9

 In 2022, Perry released his memoir, Friends, Lovers and The Big Terrible Thing, which shares his struggle and near-death experience as a result of an opioid overdose.18

 Michael Phelps, the Olympic swimmer with 23 gold medals, has struggled publicly with alcohol.
 In 2014, he pleaded guilty to drunk driving and was given a suspended sentence of 1 year in prison.
 He served a year and a half of probation while attending therapy and Alcoholics Anonymous.
 He also completed 45 days of inpatient addiction treatment at an Arizona treatment facility.10

-Chris Cornell, the frontman for Soundgarden and Audioslave, suffered from multiple addictions and passed away in May 2017.
-But he said that alcohol is what led him to use other drugs.
-Both of his parents were alcoholics, and he also suffered from depression.
-He was able to get his drinking under control through rehab, but appears to have relapsed before his death.13
+Chris Cornell, who was the frontman for Soundgarden and Audioslave, suffered from multiple addictions and passed away in May 2017.
+He said that alcohol is what led him to use other drugs.
+Both of his parents struggled with alcohol addiction, and he also suffered from depression.
+He was able to get his drinking under control through rehab but appears to have relapsed before his death.13